CBI Due Diligence Process for Second Citizenship 2026

 For high-net-worth investors with clean records, well-documented source of funds, and no material adverse disclosures, the due diligence process represents a straightforward verification of legitimate circumstances.
 For applicants with complex histories, multiple nationalities, prior business controversies, or political backgrounds, thorough pre-screening by a government-authorized agent is essential to understand the risk profile of each jurisdiction before any commitment is made.

-NTL International's specialized team is ready to conduct a structured pre-screening assessment of your eligibility and guide you through the CBI due diligence process.
+Our specialized team is ready to assess your eligibility and guide you through every step of the process.

 About NTL International